JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 Note that the header file for UDP uses "Udp" and the class name uses "UDP".

 To specify the library in the sketch with an include directive, the library must have a header file with a unique name.
-This name should be specified in library.properties file `includes` key.
 The build system ensures that any other include from the library in the sketch source files or in other libraries included in the sketch will be from this library.
 For example `#include <WiFiUdp.h>` will use WiFiUdp.h from the WiFi library included in the sketch.

 Libraries bundled with a core can have generic names WiFi and Ethernet, because bundled libraries have priority over installed libraries.